Mierbach/yt-widget/README.md

 # yt-widget

-YouTubeViewer is an innovative PyQt5-based application designed to offer an enhanced YouTube watching and casting experience on desktop computers.
+**YT-Viewer** is an innovative PyQt5-based application designed to offer an enhanced YouTube watching and casting experience on desktop computers.
 It combines essential features such as a frameless window, always-on-top functionality, and direct URL navigation with advanced capabilities like custom user-agent settings and casting options.
 Whether for entertainment, education, or professional use, YouTubeViewer provides a streamlined and immersive way to enjoy and share YouTube content.

-Key Features:
+## Key Features:

-Frameless Design: Free viewing experience.
+- **Frameless Design**: Free viewing experience.

-Always on Top: Ensures uninterrupted viewing by keeping the window atop other applications.
+- **Always on Top**: Ensures uninterrupted viewing by keeping the window atop other applications.

-Custom User-Agent: Accesses YouTube.com/tv for a TV-like interface.
+- **Custom User-Agent**: Accesses YouTube.com/tv for a TV-like interface.

-Direct URL Navigation: Allows users to directly navigate to YouTube videos.
+- **Direct URL Navigation**: Allows users to directly navigate to YouTube videos.

-Casting Capability: Enables users to cast videos directly from compatible devices.
+- **Casting Capability**: Enables users to cast videos directly from compatible devices.

-Flexible Window Management: Supports window resizing and moving for optimal placement.
+- **Flexible Window Management**: Supports window resizing and moving for optimal placement.

-Auto-Hiding Controls: Minimize, close, and cast buttons hide automatically for a cleaner look.
+- **Auto-Hiding Controls**: Minimize, close, and cast buttons hide automatically for a cleaner look.